HELP WHERE HOSPITALS NEED IT ®

-“ContinueCARE Hospital at Hendrick Medical Center has become a valuable asset to the health system and the community, and we continue to work on ways to improve,” says Leslie Boney, CHC’s senior vice president of post-acute care services.
+“ContinueCARE Hospital at Hendrick Medical Center has become a valuable asset to the health system and the community, and we continue to work on ways to improve,” says April Myers, CHC’s senior vice president of post-acute operations.

 CHC | 7800 N. Dallas Parkway, Suite 200, Plano, TX 75024 | 972.943.6400Copyright © 2017 Community Hospital Corporation